maxcanic/mci-drupal/README.md

 This project is the base which can be easily used to start a new project.

-The main idea is to use [docker](http://docker.com/) container technology and tools, [Docker4Drupal](http://docker4drupal.org/) project as a base for Drupal 7 and 8 development and set of predefined structures and tools to streamline development, front-end build, testing and deployment.
+The main idea is to use [docker](http://docker.com/) container technology and tools, [Docker4Drupal](http://docker4drupal.org/) project as a base for Drupal 7 and 8 development and set of predefined structures and tools to streamline development, frontend build, testing and deployment.

 ## Quick start guide for MCI Drupal 8 docker based boilerplate